kids-first/kf-developer-handbook/docs/development/feature_lifecycle.rst

 Status Checks
 =============

-Status checks will be initiated automatically upon commiting to a branch.
-Some status checks will be required, while others may not be, depending on the decisions made by the mantainers of the repository.
+Status checks will be initiated automatically upon committing to a branch.
+Some status checks will be required, while others may not be, depending on the decisions made by the maintainers of the repository.
 See :ref:`development/feature_lifecycle:Status Checks` for some of the different checks in use.
 A pull request may only be merged if it has passed the required status checks.